 - Cash flow changes from carbon tax on process emissions

-- Cash flow impacts of implementing efficiency policies
+- Cash flow impacts of implementing efficiency and fuel shifting policies

 - Cash flow changes from fuel use and taxes affecting fuel

 - Cash flow changes from changes in production

 - Changes in expenditures due to import substitution

 - Carbon tax rebate on exported nonergy products due to carbon border adjustment

 Cash Flow Impacts of Implementing Process Emissions Policies

 We begin by taking the change in process emissions we found on the Industry and Agriculture - Main sheet and converting it to CO2e.
 We use 100-year global warming potential (GWP) values, rather than the user-selected 20-year or 100-year GWP values, because we must use the same timeframe as the EPA source document that provides marginal abatement cost curves, which we use later in the calculation process to convert these changes in CO2e into changes in cash flow.
 The following screenshot shows the structure that converts change in process emissions to CO2e:

 Next, we assign all of those emissions reductions to different cost tiers.
 Our source documents provide marginal abatement curves, which specify a quantity of CO2e emissions that can be abated at each of a variety of price points (ranging from negative $1150 to -$100 in $50 increments, then up to $100 in $10 increments, and from $100 to $1600 in $50 increments).
 We assume the lowest-cost abatement opportunities are implemented first.
 So if the user-specified policy settings cause 10 tons to be abated, the model will assign as many of those tons to the negative $1150 cost tier as possible, then to the negative $1100 cost tier, and so on, until all of the abatement has been assigned to a cost tier.
 Not all cost tiers will contain abatement potential.